 The signatures of the individuals supervising and witnessing the destruction/disposal (when appropriate).

 A sample certificate of destruction is available at the hipaa.wisc.edu webpage in the “Forms” tab.

 See UW-116 Managing Arrangements with Business Associates of the University of Wisconsin-Madison for more details concerning the requirements of a business associate agreement.

-PHI will be destroyed/disposed of using a method that ensures the PHI cannot be recovered or reconstructed.
+Protected health information will be destroyed/disposed of using a method that ensures the information cannot be recovered or reconstructed.
 Appropriate methods for destruction/disposal are outlined in the following table.

 Additional information may be found at www.compliance.wisc.edu/hipaa

 08-21-2014: Effective date of the revised policy: 08-21-2014.